devitq/Travel-Agent/README.md

 PostgreSQL is a powerful, open source object-relational database system with over 35 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.

+In project used as the main database.

+### Redis

+The in-memory data store used by millions of developers as a cache, vector database, document database, streaming engine, and message broker.

+In project redis used as storage for states.

+## 🤝 Integrations

+### OpenStreetMap API

+OpenStreetMap is built by a community of mappers that contribute and maintain data about roads, trails, cafés, railway stations, and much more, all over the world.

+In the project, the interaction with OpenStreetMap API is implemented using geopy lib.

 ## 🛠️ Local development & testing

 ### Clone repository with git